36 Places You Need to Add to Your Texas Bucket List

 34. The Baker Hotel

 The Baker Hotel has an incredible history and eerie legends.
-The hotel and its luxuries were a getaway for celebrities, politicians, and musicians and even hosted at one time Judy Garland and President Ronald Reagan.
-It closed in 1972 but has since been picked back up by investors in an effort to restore and remodel the once breathtaking accommodation location with the new name of The Baker Hotel & Spa (a little restoration and a fresh name as well).
+The hotel and its luxuries were a getaway for celebrities, politicians, and musicians.
+It closed in 1972 but has since been picked back up by investors to restore and remodel the once breathtaking accommodation location with the new name of The Baker Hotel & Spa (a little restoration and a fresh name).

-The abandoned hotel has its fair share of alleged ghost activity.
-It is said to be haunted and has even been featured on the Travel Channel show Ghost Adventures.
+The hotel has its fair share of alleged ghost activity and has even been featured on the Travel Channel show Ghost Adventures.
 TD Baker - the founder of Baker Hotel in 1926 - and his mistress are said to occupy the halls of his creation among other tales.
 If you have it in you, you can stay a night or 2 here and even join some ghost walk tours.

 Location: 201 E Hubbard St, Mineral Wells, TX 76067, United States - Get directions on Google Maps